|

 identify and correct random errors, which allows some

-allowed for a good quality disc.
-This provides you
+good quality disc.
+This provides you with an

-with an excellent master of the highest quality.
-If
+excellent master of the highest quality.
+If you're

 is no substitute for a quality master provided by a

-by CD replicators.
-We test each master for errors and
+accepted by CD replicators.
+We test each master for

 |